-If you want more information about the FYSH program, or would like to get more involved with UConn Hillel, contact Jacqui Schulefand, our Director of Engagement and Programs, at email@example.com or Ross Bernstein VP of FYSH at firstname.lastname@example.org.
+If you want more information about the FYSH program, or would like to get more involved with UConn Hillel, contact Jake Niefeld at firstname.lastname@example.org or VP of FYSH Jasmine Metcaff

 Welcome to UConn Hillel!
 We look forward to meeting you and welcoming you to your home away from home!

 All current students are entitled to a FREE coffee date with one of our staff or student leaders.
 This is your chance to ask questions about Hillel, its resources, and how to get involved!